-- Inadequately qualified persons working on the equipment are unable to correctly estimate dangers.
+- When installing, observe the flow direction marked with an arrow on the housing. - Inadequately qualified persons working on the equipment are unable to correctly estimate dangers.
 Explosions can be triggered.
 Only work on the equipment if you have the appropriate qualifications. - Components can be damaged if you do not use suitable tools and materials.
 Use tools that are recommended for the respective work in the operating manual.